yashs97/object_tracker/README.md

 <img  height = "500" src="tracking_algo.png">
 </p>

-Note: [Multi-label tracking algorithm](multi_label_tracking.py) can track objects of 20 different categories but the hardware implementation for it is outside the scope of this project and is unfeasible to run it on a RPI.
+Note: [Multi-label tracking algorithm](multi_label_tracking.py) can track objects of 20 different categories but the hardware implementation for it is outside the scope of this project and is unfeasible to run on a RPI.
-Here is an [example demo](https://drive.google.com/file/d/1P_rtwbhCzP93P-e9JhBeYXKoz-DjD-5f/view?usp=sharing) on a Macbook Pro.
+Here is an [example demo](https://drive.google.com/file/d/1P_rtwbhCzP93P-e9JhBeYXKoz-DjD-5f/view?usp=sharing)  which was ran on a Macbook Pro.